CodeYourFuture/syllabus-archive/html-css/lesson1.md

 > **Exercise:** Use a transparent border so that the width of each navigation menu item stays the same even when it is hovered or focused.

-> **Exercise (stretch goal):** Extract all the CSS that you would like to be able to use in other websites into a seperate file.
-This file should be in a seperate repository.
+> **Exercise (stretch goal):** Extract all the CSS that you would like to be able to use in other websites into a separate file.
+This file should be in a separate repository.
 Determine the URL of this file and load it alongside your original CSS file.

 # Resources
 1. [HTML5 - semantic elements](https://developer.mozilla.org/en/docs/Web/Guide/HTML/HTML5)